elmahio/documentation/docs/elmah-io-apps-fixes.md

 # Install Fixes for elmah.io

 The **Fixes** app will show quick fixes and/or Stack Overflow answers related to the current log message on the extended details view.
-This app is installed on all logs as a default but can be disabled if you want to share one or both sections.
+This app is installed on all logs as a default but can be disabled if you want to disable one or both sections.

-Log into elmah.io and go to the log settings.
+Log into elmah.io and go to the log settings page.
 Click the Apps tab.
 Locate the Fixes app and click the *Install* button:

 ![Install Fixes App](images/apps/fixes/fixes-install.png)